Azure/terratest-terraform-fluent/README.md

   "github.com/Azure/terratest-terraform-fluent/check"
   "github.com/Azure/terratest-terraform-fluent/setuptest"
-  "github.com/stretchr/testify/assert"
   "github.com/stretchr/testify/require"
 )

-const(
+const (
-  basicTestData = "testdata/basic"
+  moduleDir = "../"
 )

-func TestSomeTerraform( t *testing.T) {
+func TestSomeTerraform(t *testing.T) {
   // Set up the Terraform test and run terraform init, plan and show,
   // saving the plan output to a struct.
-  // The returned struct in tftest contains the plan struct, and the clean up func.
+  // The returned struct in tftest contains the temp dir, the plan struct,
+  // the terraform options, and the clean up func.
   //
   // The Dirs inputs are the test root directory and the relative path to the test code.
-  // (this must be a subdirectory of the test root directory)
+  // (this must be a subdirectory of the test root directory).
   // The WithVars inputs are the Terraform variables to pass to the test.
-  // The InitAndPlanAndShowWithStruct input is the testing.T pointer. tftest, err := setuptest.Dirs(basicTestData, "").WithVars(nil).InitPlanShow(t)
+  // The InitAndPlanShow input is the testing.T pointer. tftest, err := setuptest.Dirs(moduleDir, "").WithVars(nil).InitPlanShow(t)
   require.NoError(t, err)
   defer tftest.Cleanup()